cyberbotics/webots/docs/guide/robotis-op2.md

 #### Activating the Backlash Flag Renders the Robot Unable to Stand

-Due to the small amount of backlash present in the motors, for correct modeling of this effect it is required to lower the `basicTimestep` in [WorldInfo](../reference/worldinfo.md) to 8 or less.
+Due to the small amount of backlash present in the motors, for correct modeling of this effect it is required to lower the `basicTimestep` in [WorldInfo](../reference/worldinfo.md).
+It was observed that setting the `basicTimeStep` to 8 ms gives good results.

 ### Appendix